jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AcceleratorBringUp.md

 For the reset sequence, there is a request for silibs to expose some internal functions as public APIs.
 Till such time as that is completed, these functions are copied over to the SCP Production FW repo.

-The following is the reset sequence:
+The following is broadly the reset sequence:

 - Assert cpu_wait to halt emCPU operation.
 - Enable Fence.